Arnon Soffer: Biography

 Soffer is now retired, and teaches only the security officials studying at the University of Haifa, including students from the National Defense College, Tactical Command College, the Havatzalot Program of the Intelligence Corps, and the Trainee Course of the Israel police.
 He is married with four children and eight grandchildren.

 Criticism

-His alleged obsession with the demographic threat posed by the increase of the Arab population led to some of his colleagues at the University of Haifa nicknaming him "Arnon the Arab-counter", a joking reference to the fact that the Hebrew surname Soffer literally means "one who counts".
+His obsession with the demographic threat posed by the increase of the Arab population led to some of his colleagues at the University of Haifa nicknaming him "Arnon the Arab-counter", a joking reference to the fact that the Hebrew surname Soffer literally means "one who counts".
 As such he has been credited with working to implement the "separation policy" of Israel.

-This has been labeled by some Israel critics as modeling apartheid.
+Soffer received pushback for his claim that the gather of secular Israelis in Tel Aviv "emboldened" Arab citizens of Israel and endangered the state.
+He had proposed a complete ban on construction and internal migration to the city.

+He also is opposed to the immigration of African migrants seeking asylum to Israel, claiming that the "infiltrators" will pose a demographic threat to Israel.